Here’s our guide to watching Welsh rugby in London…

 Unless you’re one of the lucky few to get your hands on a ticket to a Wales game, like the rest of us mere mortals you’ll be pondering the age old question – where shall I watch the match?
 Staying home is always an option, especially for those of a nervous disposition who need the perfect viewing conditions and want to hang off Eddie Butler’s every word.
 But for most people, Welsh rugby matches are an opportunity to gather with other Welsh people to enjoy the emotional rollercoaster as one.
 So here’s our guide to the best places in London to watch Welsh rugby.

-1. North London/the City
+1. Central London/the City

 Our NUMBER ONE choice - the London Welsh Centre